By Ricky Gunawan

 Responding to the overcapacity problem, President Yudhoyono has ordered

-in the capacity of detention and correctional facilities.
+an increase in the capacity of detention and correctional facilities.
 That

 means, building more detention/correctional facilities.
 However, if one looks